RummanShahriar/RummanShahriar/README.md

 #### Rumman is a Computer Science Engineer

-Rumman is a passionate **CSE student**, whose journey in the world of technology has been a thrilling ride filled with curiosity and a constant drive to learn.

 🚀 He aspires to specialize in the field of **Data Science**, where he blends creativity with technical skills to craft innovative solutions.
 His love for data has led him to contribute to various ideas and collaborate with like-minded individuals in the open-source community.

 ♟️ When not immersed in lines of code, Rumman enjoys playing **Chess** on **Chess.com**.